 John Moore’s death on July 4th tells us something about its circumstances.
 July 4th was the biggest community celebration held on the frontier.
 John Moore was the son, son-in-law, and nephew of Revolutionary War soldiers and a former War of 1812 soldier.
 There is little doubt that he would have been part of the independence day celebrations.
 Cholera came to Illinois the previous summer with Gen. Scott’s arrival with federal soldiers to take charge of the Black Hawk War.
 They arrived at Fort Dearborn (modern Chicago) on the shore of Lake Michigan and the disease traveled with the troops down the Illinois and Mississippi rivers fading out in the fall.
 When cholera re-emerged the following summer it is recorded in Belleville in July of 1833, claiming the life of former Governor Ninian Edwards on July 20, 1833.
 John Moore died of it over two weeks earlier 20 miles from Belleville.
 Most of the men in John Moore’s extended family were in the Illinois militia on campaign under his step-brother Gen. Samuel Whiteside during the Black Hawk War.
 So the community gathering for independence day celebrations the summer after the war, that could have gone on for days, is the context of his death.

 The arrival of the first steamship in Illinois brought with it the double-edged sword of connection with ‘civilization’.
 Most of the early Illinois pioneers did not come with grand visions of living in an isolated primitive wilderness.
 They were very focused on land ‘improvements’ and recreating a Virginia-style plantation landscape.
-Steam ships would have been heralded as a sign of progress since river trade was vital to their economy until the railroad arrived.
-The cholera brought to the frontier by the federal troops killed more people than the Black Hawk War.
+Steamships would have been heralded as a sign of progress since river trade was vital to their economy until the railroad arrived.
+Cholera brought to the frontier by the federal troops killed more people than the Black Hawk War.